Early Childhood Program: Frequently Asked Questions

 What is our Jewish curriculum?

 Our school welcomes families from a wide range of backgrounds.
 Some have little Jewish experience, while others come from more observant homes.
-Judaism is woven into our school day, exploring holidays and rituals through song, literature, play and art.
+Judaism is seamlessly woven into our school day, exploring holidays and rituals through song, literature, play and art.
 Each week we celebrate in anticipation of Shabbat.
 An introduction to Hebrew, a love for Israel and the teaching of Jewish values continually strengthens the children’s Jewish identity.

 How large are classes?
 What is the student/teacher ratio?

 The younger children are in smaller rooms, with 9-11 students, while the 3 year olds are in groups of 11-15, and the 4 year olds are in groups of 11-17 students, depending on enrolment.
 All classes are taught by fully-qualified teachers; Bonim (adult-tot) has one teacher, all other classes have two.

 My child has never been in a preschool program.
 What happens if he/she has a hard time when I leave?

 Our teachers understand that the separation process will be different for each child.
 The teachers work with families, helping each child deal with separation gradually.
 Flexibility is key as we help children adjust to saying good-bye to the parent or caregiver and feel secure and comfortable in the classroom.